MySQL/MariaDB Settings Calculator

 Are these settings optimal for all scenarios?

 No, these are general recommendations.
-The optimal settings can vary greatly depending on your specific use case, workload, and hardware.
-It's always best to monitor your system's performance and adjust accordingly.
+The optimal settings can vary greatly depending on your specific use case, workload patterns, and hardware.
+Always monitor your system's performance and adjust accordingly.

 Why do different storage types matter?